Perspective | Tom Konchalski made basketball better. The sport won’t be the same without him.

 Those holiday phone calls never lasted less than an hour.
 After I had filled him in on my family, we’d start talking hoops.
 Tom started out as a scout in the early 1970s, working for the legendary Howard Garfinkel, who founded the first important national summer basketball camp — Five-Star — in the 1960s and, at the same time, the “High School Basketball Illustrated” scouting report.
 When another of the NCAA’s silly rules made it verboten to run both a summer camp and a scouting service, Garfinkel sold HSBI to Tom, who was by then writing it anyway.
 For the next 36 years, Tom typed his reports on his typewriter, took them to be copied and mailed them out to subscribers.
 I was on the subscription list — but he refused to let me pay.

-“I’m not taking your money, coach,” he would say, whenever I brought it up.
+“I’m not taking your money, Coach,” he would say, whenever I brought it up.
 (Tom and I called each other “coach,” mostly as a way of making fun of coaches who honestly believed that “Coach” was their first name.)

 Seth Davis of the Athletic best summed up how basketball people felt about Tom: “The only honest man in the gym,” he said one day as we walked into a summer camp gym in which Tom might very well have been the only honest man.

 Tom loved all sports — he worked as a linesman at the U.S. Open tennis tournament and later as an usher on the old grandstand court.
-But his first love was basketball; he’d grown up going to Madison Square Garden with his father and older brother, Steve, who coached at St. Francis Xavier University in Canada for 45 years and is Canada’s all-time winningest college coach.
+But his first love was basketball; he had grown up going to Madison Square Garden with his father and older brother, Steve, who coached at St. Francis Xavier University in Canada for 45 years and is Canada’s all-time winningest college coach.
 When the court at St. Francis was named for him several years ago, Tom joked proudly, “Now there are two Coach K courts: one at Duke and one at St. Francis.”

 During the pandemic, before his health made it impossible for him to get out very much, Tom went to outdoor AAU games even though no one was allowed to sit courtside.
 “You could watch through a fence,” he said.
 “It really wasn’t bad at all.”
 He paused.
 “It was basketball.
 That was all I needed.”